goutam2597/woo_clot/documentation/configuration.md

 Flags
 - USE_DUMMY_DATA (bool, default: true)
-  - Seeds in-memory demo content for Cart, Wishlist, Notifications, Orders.
+  - Seeds in-memory demo content for Cart, Wishlist, Notifications, Orders, Coupons.
   - Set to `false` for production.
 - ENABLE_LOGS (bool, default: false)
   - Reserved for verbose logs when used in code.
 Currently a no-op.